georust/geographiclib-rs/README.md

 Then it could be refactored into more idiomatic code, but I'm more concerned about performances.

-Right now the inverse algorithm is implemented, but (on my machine) it's 3 times slower than the rust bindings of the C implementation, and if I want to be able to use it, this should be at least as fast as the bindings.
+The inverse algorithm is implemented, but (on my machine) it's 3 times slower than the rust bindings of the C implementation, and if I want to be able to use it, this should be at least as fast as the bindings.
 Anyway I think there is room for improvements.

-Right now the implementation is missing all the comments, I should be able to reintroduce them sooner or later.
+Same for the direct algorithm.

 # Roadmap
 - [x] Inverse
-- [ ] Direct
+- [x] Direct

 # Try it
 If you really want to try it, run